-It will take time to start seeing results, but as search engines index your content and you begin to build a following, you’ll get a clearer picture of whether or not you’re successfully attracting and engaging the audience you want.
+It will take time to start seeing results, but as search engines index your content, and you begin to build a following, you’ll get a clearer picture of whether you’re successfully attracting and engaging the audience you want.

 Want to make your content marketing more effective?

 Whether you’re in the early stages of creating a content marketing strategy or you just aren’t seeing the results you want, WebFX can help.
 Our dedicated team of Internet marketers and content creators has years of experience creating personalized content marketing strategies for reaching and connecting with specific audiences.